Loading

 Now, the queue was not a short one.
 The queue was a consistent one, and even after queuing and getting my meal, I did a queue-count and noted that at its longest, there were twenty people queuing for their prawn noodles!
 There must be something in the prawn noodles to warrant so many people willing to queue for their lunch.
 I was glad that I ordered a $5 prawn mee (dry, with white flat noodles and yellow round noodles mixed, and with chilli added, of course).

-Top 10 Best Duck Rice in Singapore
+Top 10 Best Cooking Schools in Melbourne, Australia

 Definitely Worth a Visit